mohammedmurshidkk/x-photo-editor/README.md

 ## A CTO's Overview of a Modern Web Application

 This document provides a comprehensive technical overview of the X-Photo Editor, an AI-powered image editing platform.
-Developed as a learning project, it showcases the integration of cutting-edge web technologies to deliver a real-time, interactive, and scalable user experience.
+Originally conceived as a hands-on learning project inspired by a content creator, it serves as a practical demonstration of integrating cutting-edge web technologies to build a real-time, interactive, and scalable application.
+It is designed to be an open-source resource for students and developers looking to understand modern full-stack development practices.

 ## 🚀 Key Features